mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 There are examples of the authenticity of the audience being used by participants

-  - Suzanna uses the imagined audience to norm behaviour.
+  - Susanna uses the imagined audience to norm behaviour.
-  - Olivia (Th) imagines the impact of her game on real students as a motivational factor and one which drives design decisions.
+  - Tehillah (Th) imagines the impact of her game on real students as a motivational factor and one which drives design decisions.

 The use of code playgrounds and js? structured along design principles which align with affordance theory.